vespa-engine/sample-apps/README.md

 ----

-Note: Applications with _pom.xml_ are Java/Maven projects and must be built before being deployed.
+Note: Applications with _pom.xml_ are Java/Maven projects and must be built before deployment.
 Refer to the [Developer Guide](https://docs.vespa.ai/en/developer-guide.html) for more information.

 [Contribute](https://github.com/vespa-engine/vespa/blob/master/CONTRIBUTING.md) to the Vespa sample applications.